rossrobino/blog/src/content/svelte-component-library.md

 - Run `npm run package` to execute the `package` script in `package.json`
 - You can verify the output of your build in the `dist` directory
 - Commit changes to your repository
-- Run `npm publish --access public` to publically publish your package on npm (if you don't have an account you will need to create one and log in)
+- Run `npm publish --access public` to publicly publish your package on npm (if you don't have an account you will need to create one and log in)

 ## Test in a separate project